Alexandre Rodrigues Ferreira

-Alexandre Rodrigues Ferreira (April 27, 1756 – April 23, 1815) was a Portuguese naturalist born in Brazil.
+Alexandre Rodrigues Ferreira (27 April 1756 – 23 April 1815) was a Portuguese naturalist born in Brazil.
 He undertook an extensive journey which crossed the interior of the Amazon Basin to Mato Grosso, between 1783 and 1792.
 During this journey, he described the agriculture, flora, fauna, and native inhabitants.

 Life and work

-Born in Bahia (present day Salvador), the son of the merchant Manuel Rodrigues Ferreira, Ferreira began his studies at the Convent of Mercês, in Bahia, which gave him his first orders in 1768.
+Born in Salvador, Bahia, the son of the merchant Manuel Rodrigues Ferreira, Ferreira began his studies at the Convent of Mercês, in Bahia, which gave him his first orders in 1768.

 He then studied law and then natural philosophy and mathematics at the University of Coimbra, where he received his baccalaureate at age 22.
 He continued his studies at the institution, where he studied natural history, and obtained his doctorate in 1779.

 He then worked at the Royal Museum of Ajuda.
-On March 22, 1780, he was admitted as a corresponding member of the Portuguese Royal Academy of Sciences.
+On 22 March 1780, he was admitted as a corresponding member of the Portuguese Royal Academy of Sciences.